trinitytakei/ping-speed/README.md

 # Measuring Network Latency Using the Hotwire Framework

-**This is a recipe about measuring network latency to demonstrate the impact of picking a fly.io region.** _I deployed the recipe below to various fly.io regions, and the difference was astounding: the latency for the nearest region was almost indistinguishable from the local environment (30-40ms).
+**This is a recipe about measuring network latency to demonstrate the impact of picking a fly.io region.** _I deployed the solution below to various fly.io regions, and the difference was astounding: the latency for the nearest region was almost indistinguishable from the local environment (30-40ms).
 The same figure for regions far away: 300-400ms.
 That's a game changer!_

 ---